Racial & Anti-bias Learning with Young Children Training Course

 Rokeby’s education team will teach the course.
 The course is adapted from the Museum’s popular in-classroom anti-bias/racial learning Pre-K program.
 In our work, we have observed that a common critique of anti-bias professional development opportunities is that learning provides excellent theory but lacks practical application.
 Likewise, identity and diversity are covered, but learning falls short of tackling injustice, racism, prejudice, and action.
 From this standpoint, we have designed a unique, hands-on course that will help educators face these topics, which can be daunting.

 Adopting an anti-biased approach in the classroom is not a quick fix or add-on.
 Often, the educator grows a brand new lens and overhauls an entire curriculum.
 We have found that many educators/schools want to adopt this approach but fear “saying or doing the wrong thing.”
 We have learned that confidence comes from information, observation, and practice.
-With this course, we aim to help educators practice their skills so that they feel ready to make the changes necessary in their schools, centers, or home-based programs.
+With this course, we aim to help educators practice their skills to feel ready to make the necessary changes in their schools, centers, or home-based programs.

 The course runs from November 2024–May 2025.
-It comprises five segments: Learning, Observation, Application, Assessment, and Reflection.
+It comprises four segments: Learning, Application, Assessment, and Reflection.
 To participate, educators must complete the course in its entirety.
-The course starts with a virtual workshop.
-Topics covered include anti-bias/racial learning theory, curriculum development, classroom resources, family support, teaching skills, and personal reflection, and it provides course readings.
-Next, the Course Instructor will visit each classroom/center to model the first lesson in a four-part racial learning curriculum series.
-Teachers will complete the series independently, using lesson plans and specialty materials supplied by the museum.
-The participants and Course Instructor will hold one-on-one check-ins during this time.
-Next, participants will write an original anti-bias lesson plan or series modeled after the Rokeby format, targeting biases children in their classroom may face.
-The Course Instructor will revisit the classroom to provide an assessment and feedback.
+The course starts with a virtual workshop series that covers anti-bias/racial learning theory, curriculum development, classroom resources, family support, teaching skills, and personal reflection, and it includes course readings.
+Next, educators will lead a racial learning lesson series in their classrooms independently, using lesson plans and specialty materials supplied by the museum, with an option for in-classroom observation from the Course Instructor (if requested/applicable).
+Next, participants will write an original, anti-bias lesson plan or series modeled after the Rokeby format, targeting biases children in their classroom may face.
+The Course Instructor and participant will have a virtual one-on-one meeting to provide assessment and feedback on the lesson and reflect on the entire process together.
 Finally, the group will regroup for a virtual wrap-up.

 Timeline